Working with Film Companies

 Dartmoor offers stunning locations for filming with wild expanses of open moorland and valleys cut through by beautiful streams and rivers.
 The landscape has been an inspiration for writers, artists and poets for many years.

-If you want to film or take photos for professional or commercial purposes in the National Park and know who owns the land, you should approach the landowner directly to secure their permission.
+Most of Dartmoor is privately owned.
+If you want to film or take photos for professional or commercial purposes and know who owns the land, you should approach the landowner directly to secure their permission.

 Filming cannot take place without landowner permission or without all relevant documentation being provided in advance.